EAadityaC/employee-analysis/README.md

 - CSV expected format: `EmployeeID,Name,Salary,ManagerID` with header.
 - `ManagerID` empty indicates no manager (CEO).
 - CSV parsing is simple and does not handle quoted commas.
-If your CSV contains embedded commas, please say so and I will update the parser.
+If your CSV contains embedded commas or any other format, please inform so I will update the parser.
 - Cycles in the reporting chain are protected against by a visited set; broken chains (missing manager rows) stop at the missing link.